AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 <Figure caption="Preimage - 2" src={require('/docs/use/img/17_Subsquare_preimage/preimage_2.png').default } width="100%" />

---
+---

 Again, click on the `New preimage` button.
-This will allow to create an arbitrary new preimage.
+This will allow the creation of an arbitrary new preimage.

 For the sake of this example, we will create a preimage of a `remarkWithEvent` extrinsic call, containing **LGM!** as the _message_.